mlg-/smwc/wp-content/plugins/php-browser-detection/readme.txt

 == Frequently Asked Questions ==

+= PHP Browser Detection is reporting the version of Chrome (or any pother browser) as "0.0" =

+This means the local cached copy of the browscap.ini user agent database is out of date.
+You can fix this by updating the file yourself manually, or wait for a new release of the plugin.
+To update the file, download the most recent version here: http://browscap.org/stream?q=PHP_BrowsCapINI and save it over the one bundled with the plugin `php-browser-detection/cache/browscap.ini`

 = I got a fatal error on activation.
 What gives? =

 This most likely means your web host is running a very old version of PHP.
 As of version 3.0, only PHP 5.3 and above are supported.
 You can ask your host to upgrade PHP for you.

 == Changelog ==

+= 3.1.8 =
+* Add missing include file
+* Confirm filters aren't working (needs refactor)

+= 3.1.7 =
+* Added shortcodes

+= 3.1.6 =
+* Bugfix for 3.1.5

+= 3.1.5 =
+* Updated Browscap to 2.0.5
+* Re-enable auto-updates
+* Added filter to turn off auto updates for host with low memory.
+* Added FAQ about manually updating.
+* Added global variable for `$browser_info = php_browser_info();`

+= 3.1.4 =
+* Updated default browscap.ini

+= 3.1.3 =
+* Updated default browscap.ini
+* Migrated Browscap.php to use asgrim's fork
+* Added ID param for tests

 = 3.1.2 =
 * Disabled auto updates because of memory problems